The Couch (Seinfeld)

 "The Couch" is the 91st episode of the NBC sitcom Seinfeld.
 This was the fifth episode for the sixth season.
 It aired on October 27, 1994.
-In this episode, George joins a book club, Jerry buys a new couch which acquires an unsanitary stain, Poppie and Kramer collaborate on a pizza-making business, and Jerry puts Elaine's stance on abortion to the test in social situations.
+In this episode, Kramer goes into the restaurant business with Poppie, George barges into a stranger's movie night to get out of his book club reading, Jerry makes Elaine confront people on abortion rights, and Poppie leaves a puddle on Jerry's new couch.